 The following tutorial will show you how to assign earnings to your employees.

-The first step is to choose the Employee - Earning Items menu command.
-This opens the Earning Items screen where you can define the records that control the wages for each employee.
+From the Payroll tab, open the Employee - Earning Items screen where you can define the records that control the wages for each employee.

 This completes the earning items for the employees.
 You are now ready to review or edit each employee's deductions and benefits.